ineshbose/boyd_bot_terminal/README.md

 ## Set-Up
 ### Packages
-[Selenium](https://github.com/SeleniumHQ/selenium) is the only package needed for this bot.
+[icalendar](https://github.com/SeleniumHQ/selenium) is the only package needed for this bot.
 ```
-$ pip install selenium
+$ pip install icalendar
 ```
 Rest of the packages are built-in.